 ANTIGUA – We hung out on the beach today, with me scrambling a bit to find a suitable image.
 The first image is Maria in her natural habitat shot with my Leica Monochrom and 50mm Summicron Asp. with a neutral density filter to permit shooting wide open to isolate the foreground.

-Day 1,602 of one generally black and white photo every day for the rest of my life.
+Day 2,730 of one photograph every day for the rest of my life.

 ANTIGUA – Today I worked with my Leica Monochrom and Leica 50mm Summicron Asp. lens (which I call the “Luxochron”), shooting wide open with a .9 ND filter (three stops).
 The out-of-focus rendering of this lens is amazingly appealing (to my eyes) for such a highly corrected lens.
 The close up of the water lily flower was taken with my iPhone 7, which gives good service as a close up camera.